Zerodistraction-max/Dog-bread-analyser/README.md

 # Example:
 # pip install -r requirements.txt

-If there isn't a requirements.txt file, you might need to install common libraries for machine learning, such as:
+If there isn't a requirements.txt file, you might need to install common libraries for deep learning, such as:

 tensorflow or pytorch